ramidear/rami-portfolio/src/lobos/index.md

 # Los Lobos Track Club: Fundraising $9,100 for the Providence Cancer Institute via the Hood to Coast Relay

-As Co-founder of Los Lobos Track Club, I am always seeking ways for our club to stand out amongst other high performance teams.
+As a Co-Founder of Los Lobos Track Club, I am always seeking ways for our club to stand out amongst other high performance teams.
 To address a cause that affects several of our own, I decided ahead of the 2025 Hood to Coast Relays that our team would take on the challenge of competing as a **#FINISHCANCER fundraising team.** We ran our way to **8th place for the Men's Open Division** while raising **$9,000+ for the Providence Cancer Institute**.

 <style>
   /* 1.
 CONTAINER */